YehonatanHayat/winery/README.md

 - The project was designed to demonstrate a clean, modular structure and best practices in React development.
 - All sensitive information, such as API keys and database URIs, are stored securely and excluded from the repository.

-For further details or inquiries, please feel free to reach out!